 The general health of the spacecraft is routinely monitored by the spacecraft Provider, using telemetry data.
-Payload providers must notify all Ground Segment Operators when their payload performance has degraded to the extent that there is an impact on SAR service.
+Payload providers shall notify all Ground Segment Operators when their payload performance has degraded to the extent that there is an impact on SAR service.

 Significant changes in the basic parameters of the search and rescue payload, listed in Annex C as assessment indicators (e.g. transmitter downlink power and frequency, loss of channel, etc.) can be detected during routine system monitoring performed by LEOLUTs/MCCs as described in document C/S A.003.
-If degradation is detected, the LEOLUT/MCC operator should report this information to the associated payload provider.
-The payload provider will conduct tests sufficient to take corrective action or characterize the performance degradation and provide notification to Ground Segment Operators as described in section 2.6.
+If degradation is detected, the LEOLUT/MCC operator shall report this information to the associated payload provider.
+The payload provider shall conduct tests sufficient to take corrective action or characterize the performance degradation and provide notification to Ground Segment Operators as described in section 2.6.
 The payload then can be declared operational with limitations or de-commissioned and the appropriate status forwarded to all Ground Segment Operators and the Cospas-Sarsat Secretariat.
-The Cospas-Sarsat Secretariat shall update the status of the LEOSAR Space Segment in C/S A.001 and provide the new status to all Participants.